 The same gift caps apply to all recipients per individual donor irrespective of the recipient ‘s entity type.

 However, for electoral expenditure, the type and amount of the electoral expenditure caps depend on the type of entity.
-The Divisional expenditure cap is the same for RPPs (Jane Citizen party or independent candidates (Jane Citizen individually).
-The Divisional cap is $800,000 per division.
+The Divisional expenditure cap is the same for registered political parties (RPPs) or independent candidates.
+The Divisional cap is $800,000 per Division.

-An RPP (Jane Citizen party) would also attract a federal expenditure cap ($90 million) and a Senate expenditure cap (based on the State or Territory Senate representation).
+An RPP would also attract a federal expenditure cap ($90 million) and a Senate expenditure cap (based on the State or Territory Senate representation).

 More information is available here: